 - Candidates can download the scorecard displayed on the screen and take a print out of it.

 - This scorecard should be taken to the counselling.

-The Cutoff depends upon numerous factors.
-The number of candidates appearing for the exam, the Difficulty level of the exam and the number of seats available are some important factors on which Cutoff depends.
+The NIMCET Cut off depends upon numerous factors.
+The number of candidates appearing for the exam, the difficulty level of the exam and the number of seats available are some important factors on which Cutoff depends.